NFL Super Bowl Winner Odds

 Super BowlGameSpreadTotalScoreAgainst the Spread WinnerOver/Under

 There are not a ton of trends when it comes to predicting the Super Bowl winner.
-Sometimes teams just get hot at the right time and go on to win, while the team that was a clear favorite, crashes and burns.
-One trend is that there has recently not been any back-to-back winners.
-In fact, over the past 10 years, no team has won the Super Bowl in consecutive seasons.
-Several teams have been close or they may have won multiple times over this stretch, but usually there is a gap year in between their wins.
-If this trend holds true, one team to consider avoiding would be the Kansas City Chiefs.
+Sometimes teams just get hot at the right time and go on to win, while the team that was a clear favorite crashes and burns.
+One trend is that there have not been any back-to-back winners.
+In fact, over the past 10 years, only the Chiefs have won the Super Bowl in consecutive seasons, and the Patriots are the only other organization to win back-to-back Super Bowls since 2000.
+Several teams have been close, or they may have won multiple times over this stretch, but usually, there is a gap year in between their wins.
+If this trend holds, one team to consider avoiding would be the Seattle Seahawks.

 TeamSuper Bowl wins